 A Few Tips

-Technically a bouillon cube is a dehydrated cube or powder used to create an instant vegetable stock.
-Pam calls her version "souper mix"....but you use it in a way similar to bouillon cubes.
-To make quick, flavorful broth, for example when cooking soups, risottos, curries, whatever really.
-Just keep in mind it is quite salty and concentrated - I mention in the recipe I've been using 1 teaspoon per 1 cup of water/liquid to start.
-This first batch was made primarily with ingredients from my refrigerator, but I'm really excited to try other versions using different herbs and ratios of the base ingredients.
-In fact, if you have any suggestions or ideas give a shout in the comments - I'd love to hear them :).
+The main thing?
+Keep in mind bouillon is quite salty and very concentrated.
+I mention in the recipe I've been using 1 teaspoon per 1 cup of water/liquid to start.
+You can adjust from there based on what you're making and personal preference.
+And as far as variations go, this first batch was made primarily with ingredients from my refrigerator, but I'm really excited to try other versions using different herbs and ratios of the base ingredients.
+In fact, if you have any suggestions or ideas give a shout in the comments - I'd love to hear them!

 This recipe requires a food processor.
 I have a 8-cup / 2 liter / 2 quart model, and needed every cubic inch of it.
 I found the best approach if you are tight for space in your food processor is to add a few of the ingredients, then pulse a few times.
 The ingredients collapse and free up more space for the next few ingredients.
 If you don't find yourself using much bouillon, I will suggest making a half batch of this.
 And for those of you wanting to do a version with no salt, freeze the pureed vegetables in small amounts - say, ice cube trays, just after pureeing them.
 Introduce salt in whatever amount you like later in the cooking process.